-In English-speaking countries, 15th – 20th centuries, a unit of length, = 4 inches, by the 18th century used only to measure the height of horses.
+In English-speaking countries, 15ᵗʰ – 21st centuries, a unit of length, = 4 inches, by the 18ᵗʰ century used only to measure the height of horses, from the ground to the top of the withers.
 Abbreviation, hh, (“hands high”).
 A writer in 1701 refers to “the measure called a handful used in measuring the height of horses, by 27 Henry VIII, Chap.
 6, ordained to be 4 inches.”¹

 Modern studies of the handbreadth of adult American males show a median (50th percentile) width of 3.4 inches at the knuckles, the metacarpal joint, while the breadth at the thumb of male airline pilots was found to be 4.1 inches.² As a body measurement, the hand must have been taken toward the back of the hand.

 as quoted in Edward Nicholson.

 Men and Measures; a History of Weights and Measures, Ancient and Modern.

 2. Wesley E. Woodson, Barry Tillman, and Peggy Tillman.

 In 17ᵗʰ – 18ᵗʰ century colonial America, hands (always plural) was a unit of capacity, the quantity contained by two hands held together as a scoop.
 Said to have been influenced by the Dutch geest, “shoe buckle”.
 This measure was used in trading with the Indians, for example for gunpowder and wampum.

 Sorry.
 No information on contributors is available for this page.

 Copyright © 2000, 2001, 2020 Sizes, Inc. All rights reserved.

 Last revised: 30 September 2020.